 Create a Crawl Space Free of Mold with an Expert’s Help

-The only way you can really determine whether your crawl space is free of mold is to consult with a crawl space repair expert.
+The only way you can really determine whether your crawl space is free of mold and fungus is to consult with a crawl space repair expert.
 Even if you think you know about your crawl space’s moisture problems and you feel like it’s not a big deal, there’s no way to know whether you have mold unless you request an inspection and have someone physically check.

-Whether or not you find mold in your crawl space, it’s important to have this type of inspection regularly so you can catch it as early as possible.
-A crawl space repair expert will be able to do much more with small amounts of mold than if you have huge swaths of mold covering your crawl space.
+Whether or not you find fungus or mold in your crawl space, it’s important to have this type of inspection regularly so you can catch it as early as possible.
+A crawl space repair expert will be able to do much more with small amounts of mold than if you have huge swaths of fungus or mold covering your crawl space.
 Request an inspection from JES as early as possible if you believe you might have mold problems.

 CHOOSE THE EXPERTS HERE TO HELP YOUSchedule your free inspection